-- 30 percent women, with a significant increase over the last WordCamps in Switzerland
+- 30 percent women, with a significant increase compared to the last WordCamps in Switzerland

 Also particularly nice: 50 percent of the participants were at a WordCamp for the first time.
-This shows that it is by no means always just the same round of "old hands" who romp around at the WordCamps.
-The organizers have managed to inspire almost 100 new faces for WordPress and WooCommerce with WordCamps.
+This shows that it's by no means always just the same round of "old hands" at WordCamps.
+The organizers have managed to inspire almost 100 new faces for WordPress and WooCommerce .

-Many thanks to the team at this point.
+At this point many thanks to the team.
 Especially to Nick Weisser, Gerd Zimmermann, Christian Zumbrunnen, Silvan Hagen, Claudio Rimann and Michael Hörnlimann, with whom we had a great sponsor contact.

-The annual WordCamps in Switzerland have now been set.
-The next WordCamp Switzerland will take place on March 21, 2020 in Geneva.
+The annual WordCamps in Switzerland are now set.
+The next WordCamp Switzerland will take place on 21 March 2020 in Geneva.
 See

-Further WordPress meetups are available in Baden, Bern, Fribourg, Lausanne, Lucerne, Lugano, Monthey, Neuchâtel, Schaffhausen, Sion and St. Gallen.
-More about this in the Overview here.
+There are further WordPress Meetups in Baden, Bern, Fribourg, Lausanne, Lucerne, Lugano, Monthey, Neuchâtel, Schaffhausen, Sion and St. Gallen.
+More information in the overview here.

 The WordPress -Meetup Zurich has over 800 members.
-For time and organizational reasons, there are still no regular monthly meetings.
-The team would therefore be pleased if you would participate!
-Further information can be found on https://wpzurich.ch/community/.
+However, due to time and organizational reasons, there are no regular monthly meetings so far.
+The team would therefore be happy to have you join!
+You can find more information at https://wpzurich.ch/community/.

-Here you can read more voices and sessions of #WCZRH:
+Here you can read more voices and sessions of the #WCZRH: